MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 ### Gather test query output

-The output of this phase includes content from both the #gather-test-queries step, and the [Gather representative test documents](#gather-representative-test-documents) step.
+The output of this phase includes content from both the [Gather representative test queries](#gather-test-queries) step, and the [Gather representative test documents](#gather-representative-test-documents) step.
 The output is a collection containing the following data:

 * **Query** - The query.
 * **Context** - A collection of all the actual text in the documents that address the query.
 For each bit of context, you should include the page and the actual text.